 The action of a deep steady breath can kick-start our rest and digest response.
 It can trigger feelings of relaxation in just the same way as taking some time yourself.
 By that, I mean taking the time to do something that you really love doing; yoga, cycling, walking the dog, baking or reading; whatever works for you.

 In a stressful situation, if you are able, try to remove yourself for a short time to give yourself some space.
 If you can’t remove yourself, close your eyes, take a pause and take a breath.
 (Clearly, it’s not always appropriate to close your eyes – please don’t take this action if you’re stressed in the middle of a busy road!)

-If you are still awake at the end of this epic tale of Nervous System Ltd, thanks for reading!
+I sincerely thank you for reading the end of this epic tale of Nervous System Ltd!
 Your body works tremendously hard every single minute to keep you being amazing.
-Remember that the season of goodwill extends to yourself as well as ‘all mankind’.
 Give every single teeny weeny cell of your being the love that it deserves.